gibgib1212/Rm-skin/readme.txt

 	- "m_select\result\system.png"

 Dear KASAKO, "Modern_Chic".
-	The bomb in this skin is a 1.5x enlargement of Modern_Chic's "clear ring_blue SCUROed" and color processed.
+	Some bombs in this skin are 1.5x enlargement of Modern_Chic's "clear ring_blue SCUROed" and color processed.
 	Thank you very much.
 	- "ModernChic\Play\parts\common\bomb\clear ring_blue SCUROed..png"

 Dear Retsukiya, "R-skin".
 	Inspired by "R-skin" by Retsukiya, i developed this skin.
 	Thank you very much.

+Dear ric(@Aoi_psy), "ECFN".
+	Some bombs in this skin are 1.5x enlargement of ECFN's "default" and color processed.
+	Thank you very much.
+	- "ECFN\play\bomb\default.png"

 -------------------------------------